 Pests and Diseases of Haworthia

-Haworthias are generally free of the most pests that attack succulents.
+Haworthias are generally free of most pests that attack succulents.
 The one exception is mealybugs.
 They can be a common problem but easily resolved by physical removal or with standard houseplant insecticides.
 When soil is kept too moist, fungus gnats can be another problem.

 Constantly wet soil can also lead to root rot, a common problem with Haworthias.
 Symptoms of a rotted root include the stoppage of growth, reduction in plant or leaf size, or leaf shriveling.
 Occasionally such root rots can move into the stem resulting in the death of the plant.